ABPMR Guided QI Project Templates

 How to Create Your Own Project

-Wondering what's involved in a self-directed PIP?
+Wondering how you’d come up with your own self-designed QI project?
 It may be more straightforward than you think.

 Need some help getting started?
-Check out the resources below, pick an area of your practice that you’ve recently improved or could benefit from a small-scale project, and make a quality improvement today.
+Check out the resources below, choose an area of your practice that you’ve recently improved or could benefit from a small-scale project, and make an improvement today.

-Use this worksheet to design and conduct your PIP.
-The submission form asks the same questions.Download (PDF)
+Use this worksheet to plan, design, and conduct your project; the online submission form asks the same questions.Download (PDF)

 Watch PDSA Videos